Physical Symptoms of Depression, Understand How Depression Affects the Body

 According to a study from the U.S. National Library of Medicine, physical pain often manifests itself in people who suffer from depression because both pain and mood are influenced by the same neurotransmitters, serotonin and norepinephrine.
-If someone goes wrong with those neurotransmitters, both depression and symptoms of physical pain can occur.
+If something goes wrong, both depression and symptoms of physical pain can occur.

 People suffering from depression can experience a reduced appetite and weight loss or may instead crave food and gain weight.

-Problems with psychomotor activity is one of the symptoms of depression that increases based on the severity of the depression.
+Problems with psychomotor activity increases based on the severity of the depression.
 Activities such as writing, folding laundry, cooking, and playing sports all rely on psychomotor activity and can be negatively impacted by depression.
 Psychomotor activity challenges are one of the depression side effects that can greatly impact people at school or in the workplace.

 Treating the Physical Symptoms of Depression